bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 Ok, but where is the actual harm in shadowing?
 The thing that drives Erlangers crazy is not aesthetics (obviously) (rimshot) (cheapshot).

 Here's the harm...
 Say we are Harry from the Harry Potter series.
 Ron Weasley is our buddy, and Voldemort will kill us on sight.
 We decide to code up a safety charm for our front door.
-We pick the ErlangVM because it is functional, declarative, and reliable.
+We select Elixir and the ErlangVM because it is functional, declarative, and reliable.
 Here we go...

 {% highlight elixir %}
 iex(1)> friend = "Ron Weasley"